 For further information talk to a guidance counselor at your home school.

 Dual Credit Courses

-Dual credit courses are available to students who wish to pursue a college pathway and are delievered in a team taught format during the school day in the following program areas:
+Dual credit courses are available to students who wish to pursue a college pathway and are delievered in both a team taught congreagated format.
+Dual Credit courses are offered at all three secondary schools.